 The 1464 Altar of the Blessed Virgin features the four principal virgins (a new one on me, one that leaves me wondering what made them principals?): St Dorothy of Cesarea, St Catherine of Alexandria, St Margaret of Antioch, and St Barbara of Nicodemia.
 The two on the right look shinier than the others because they’re copies.
 The real ones were stolen back in 1993.
 Is nothing sacred any more?

 But beautiful and all as the altars (and the Holy Tomb) are, it was the modern-day stained glass windows that mesmerised me.
 Added over time from 2007 to 2013 they’re quite something.
 Each has a story.
 I could’ve looked at them for hours trying to interpret their meanings.
-I didn’t manage to get photos that did them any sort of justice, but someone else did.
+I didn’t manage to get photos that did them any sort of justice.
 They’re worth checking out.

 I’ve banged on before about modern architecture and the shortsightedness of urban planners ruining the look of places so I was really glad (and grateful) to see that it is possible for old and new to coexist and harmonise.
 It’s a matter of taste.
 When fifteenth-century Gothic can sit quite happily beside twenty-first-century whatever, that’s something to behold.